 Equitable relief: This column answers whether the demand for arbitration requested or an award ordered by the neutral arbitrator stated that a party requested equitable relief.

-Amount of atty’s fees awarded: The amount of attorney’s fees the neutral arbitrator awarded.
-If blank, this means nothing is awarded; the case is pending; or the OIA is not required to report this information.
+Amount of atty’s fees awarded: The amount of attorney’s fees the neutral arbitrator awarded, if any.

-NA’s fees: Neutral arbitrators are required to report the amount of their fees after cases have closed.
-In pending cases or if no neutral arbitrator is selected, this will be blank.
+NA’s fees: Neutral arbitrators report the amount of their fees after cases have closed.

 Allocation of fees: Options are 50% C/50% NC (fees split evenly between the parties), 100% NC (fees paid by nonconsumer party), blank (case is pending), or other (other arrangements between parties, amount specified).

-$150 filing fee waived: The OIA has a $150 filing fee which the consumer party can have waived in certain circumstances.
-If the consumer has sought and received a waiver of the filing fee, this will say yes.
-If the consumer has not, or in a few cases, sought and is refused a waiver, it will be blank.
+$150 filing fee waived: The OIA has a $150 filing fee which the claimant can have waived in certain circumstances.
+If the claimant has sought and received a waiver of the filing fee, this will say yes.
+If the claimant has not, or in a few cases, sought and is refused a waiver, it will be blank.